 NOTE: Due to pending litigation, the funds for our “baby” Prop C will not be released by the City & County of San Francisco until further notice.
 We expect that a ruling on the litigation won’t be made for at least a couple years, and are advocating actively for San Francisco voters’ intent to be met through other budgetary allocations.

-The timeline for implementation of Prop C funding has not yet been released, but we expect that new subsidized spaces will likely be available beginning July 1, 2019.
+The timeline for implementation of Prop C funding has not yet been released.
 We don’t yet know how many subsidized spaces will be available, or if all income ranges will be accommodated, however we advise you to add your child to the list if you think you might qualify.
-If your income is 0 – 110% Area Median Income, you may apply now to the waiting list.
+If your income is 0 – 85% State Median Income, you may apply now via the EarlyLearningSF portal.

-2. If my income is above 110% Area Median Income, but below 200% Area Median Income, can I get on the waiting list for child care subsidies?
+2. If my income is above 85% Area Median Income, can I get on the waiting list for child care subsidies?

 Please note that Children’s Council serves families of all income levels with many of our programs, including playgroups, parent cafes, parent workshops and more.
 Sign up for our email newsletter to stay informed about all these events!